shinken-monitoring/mod-graphite/doc/index.rst

       # default to localhost:2003
       #host            localhost
       #port            2003

+      # Cache management.
+      # Maximum cache size - number of packets stored in a queue
+      # When maximum length is reached, oldest packets are removed ...
+      #cache_max_length     1000

+      # Commit volume
+      # Miximm numer of cached packets sent each time a received packet is sent when connection is restore
+      #cache_commit_volume     100

       # Optionally specify a source identifier for the metric data sent to
       # Graphite.
 This can help differentiate data from multiple sources for the